 In Galena, the Irish Cottage Boutique Hotel includes Frank O'Dowd's Irish Pub & Grill.
-It celebrates St. Pat's Day with Irish dancers and music.
+Normally, it celebrates St. Pat's Day with Irish dancers and music.

 In Finn country, two saints

-The northern Minnesota town of Menahga, home of a fiberglass St. Urho, celebrates St. Urho Days March 16-17.
-On Saturday, a 12:20 p.m. parade will be followed by barstool races at Spirit Lake Beach.
+The northern Minnesota town of Menahga, home of a fiberglass St. Urho, normally celebrates St. Urho Days with a parade and a St. Urho look-alike contest with prizes.